LuckyJimJD/ProfessionalResponsibility/_questions/LawFirmsQuestions.md

 17. The Applebaum Law Firm’s estate planning department has been losing money for years.
 Consequently, the firm decides to sell its entire estate planning practice—including all estate planning clients—to the Becker Law Firm, which specializes in estate planning.

-    a.
-What duties does the Applebaum firm owe to its estate planning clients?
+    a) What duties does the Applebaum firm owe to its estate planning clients?

-    b.
-May the Applebaum firm sell only those clients with assets below $1 million?
+    b) May the Applebaum firm sell only those clients with assets below $1 million?

-    c.
-May the Becker firm defray the acquisition costs by raising fees on clients it receives from Applebaum?
+    c) May the Becker firm defray the acquisition costs by raising fees on clients it receives from Applebaum?